 You will need to access Apple Pages by clicking on the Pages icon in the Dock, Launchpad, or the Applications folder.
 Proceed to the template chooser and pick which invoice template you want to use.
 Take note that you can also decide to choose a blank template if you want to start making an invoice from scratch.

 An invoice must always consist of information on the business responsible for sending it.
 So what you will need to do is to place the business's complete name, address, phone number and email address.
 It is highly suggested that you also include the business logo as it is very useful for spreading its brand.

 3. Place the Necessary Information About the Client

 It is important the invoice contains details on the individual or business that it is to be provided to.
 It would be best if you have information on the person that you can send the document directly to in order to avoid any delays.
+You may use your client information sheet if you have any questions about the client or his submitted invoice.
 Make sure to write down the client's complete name, address, and contact details into the invoice.
 Also, take note that each one has a specific invoice number and the date in which it was issued.
 Never forget to include both as they are useful for keeping track of client transactions.

 4. Share Details on the Items Provided

 No matter what kind of goods or services the clients received, the business or commercial invoice must provide details on every single one of them.
 If you wish to include a table in the document, then simply click on Insert, select Tables, and then choose whatever style you think is best suited for the type of invoice being made.
 You must then proceed to provide the full legal description for every item provided, their individual prices, and the quantity of each.